cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

 ### 6) Tools (optional)

-I have created some tools to download and/or convert or extract data from.
+Tools to download and/or convert or extract data from are located under convert/tools directory.
-You can find them in the tools directory, you must run them from there.
+You can execute them by running *update_db.py* from the root directory.

 *gen_db_capcodes.py*